flenoir/spring/README.md

 	* keypad `enter` to select the element

 * Controlling the selected element
-	* keypad "+" plays the element on the playout channel
+	* keypad `+` plays the element on the playout channel
-	* keypad "-" loads the element in the background of the playout channel
+	* keypad `-` loads the element in the background of the playout channel

-* Switching playout channels
-	This is a planned feature and does not work yet.
-For now channel 1 is the only channel.
+* Switching playout channels (This is a planned feature and does not work yet.
+For now channel 1 is the only channel.)

 	* `F1` select playout channel 1
 	* `F2` select playout channel 2
 	* `F3` select playout channel 3